Major Tax Cut Initiative Would Provide Property Tax Rebate Check for Every Middle-Class Taxpayer, Cap Property Taxes, Put in Place Mandate Relief;

 Usher in Economic Freedom for Taxpayers

-Senate Republicans today announced the “Homeowner Protection and Property Tax Rebate Act,” a major new tax cut initiative that would provide a property tax rebate for every middle-class taxpayer.
-The rebate would reimburse homeowners based on much they pay in property taxes and how much they can afford.
+Senator Bill Larkin (R-C, Cornwall-on-Hudson) today announced the "Homeowner Protection and Property Tax Rebate Act," a major new tax cut initiative that would provide a property tax rebate for every middle-class taxpayer.
+The rebate would reimburse homeowners based on how much they pay in property taxes and how much they can afford.
 The plan also includes a cap on property taxes, along with significant mandate relief to further reduce costs.
 The comprehensive package would usher in a new era of economic freedom for New York’s taxpayers.

 "This new plan provides relief to middle-class taxpayers, many of whom are drowning in high property taxes made even worse by enactment of last year’s all-Democrat state budget.
 Senate Democrats have talked a lot about property taxes in the last 15 months, but the only thing they have done is to take away the STAR rebate check to pay for additional spending.
 Our plan provides significant relief to homeowners, especially seniors who desperately need it," Senate Republican Leader Dean G. Skelos said.

 Under the Senate Republican proposal, homeowners would receive a property tax relief check equal to their 2008 STAR property tax rebate or an amount based on their income through a new property tax relief credit, whichever proves more beneficial.

 The STAR rebate would be approximately thirty percent of a homeowner’s current STAR exemption, providing hundreds of dollars or more each year in property tax relief.
 Senate Republicans initiated the STAR rebate check program in 2006 and have been at the forefront of efforts to provide tax relief for struggling New Yorkers.
 More than 160,000 New Yorkers signed on to a Republican-led petition drive launched last year to restore the STAR school property tax relief check.